caraya/personal-blog/content/blog/web-ar.md

 draft: true
 ---

+## Intro and explainer

+This post spans several (four or five!) years from the time it was started to when it was published.

+Some of the technologies covered in the earlier part of this post like the [Physical Web](https://google.github.io/physical-web/) have been abandoned by Google.

+Other technologies, like the [Google Maps Gaming Services](https://developers.google.com/maps/documentation/gaming), have been deprecated but their documentation still remains on their website, although it's unknown for how long.

+A third set of technologies, like [WebVR](https://webvr.info/), have evolved as the WebXR Device API that encompases both VR and AR experiences.
+Most WebGL and WebVR libraries are moving to support The WebXR Device API

 I thought that perhaps picking a project to conceptualize around rather than code would be easier for me as a way to get back into AR/VR and WebGL than (re)learning WebGL and the WebXR Device API at the same time.

 Something that has been in my mind a lot when thinking about AR is Daniel Suarez books: Daemon and [Freedom<sup>tm</sup>](https://www.wikiwand.com/en/Freedom%E2%84%A2) and how can we leverage our modern technologies to build a next-generation networked community.